-In addition to fulfilling the Barclay College Transfer Students requirements, students wishing to transfer from another nursing program into the traditional BSN degree program are required to:
+In addition to fulfilling the Barclay College Transfer Students requirements, students wishing to transfer from another BSN program into the RN-BSN degree completion program are required to:

-- 1. Submit a Nursing Program Application - 2.
-Submit an official transcript(s) demonstrating a cumulative GPA of 2.5 on all nursing and general education coursework from an accredited college or university located within the United States.
+- 1. Submit a Nursing Program Application. - 2.
+Submit an official transcript(s) demonstrating the completion of an ADN degree or diploma, with a minimum cumulative GPA of 2.5 on all nursing and general education prerequisite coursework, from an accredited school of nursing located within the United States.
 Credits from non-accredited schools are accepted only on the basis of sound validation and will be considered on a case-by-case basis. - 3.
-Submit course syllabi for all successfully completed nursing courses. - 4.
-Submit documentation of an active CNA certificate in the state of Kansas. - 5.
-Complete the ATI-TEAS with a minimum total score within the Proficient Range (58.7% 77.3%). - 6.
+Submit course syllabi for all successfully completed BSN courses. - 4.
 Submit a letter of recommendation from the nursing program Dean or Chairperson from which the student is transferring.